DivanteLtd/salesforce-cc-graphql-bridge/README.md

 ## Setup

-To set up the sample application:
+To set up the application:

-1. Clone the sfcc-sample-apps repository:
+1. Clone the `salesforce-cc-graphql-bridge` repository:
 `git clone https://github.com/DivanteLtd/salesforce-cc-graphql-bridge.git`

 2. Change into the `salesforce-cc-graphql-bridge` folder: